NadiaBotha/Task08_Lvl03_Capstone-1/README.md

 Copy the connector's .jar file into the <JAVA_HOME>\jre\lib\ext.

-Create a new MySQL user by logging into a client session as the root user and executing the code below: create user 'otheruser'@'localhost' identified by 'swordfish';
+Create a new MySQL user by logging into a client session as the root user and executing the code: create user 'otheruser'@'localhost' identified by 'swordfish';

 Then log into a client session as the 'otheruser' and run the sql file - database PoisePMS.sql.